6.3 Borrowing: Access Without Ownership Transfer

 while simultaneously holding another reference that adds or removes elements from it.
 This could lead to skipping elements, processing garbage data, or crashing.
 C++ programmers are familiar with similar issues where modifying a container invalidates its iterators.
 Rust’s rules prevent modifying theVec

-) while immutable references (used by the iterator) exist. -
+(via an exclusive reference) while shared references (used by the iterator) exist. -

 Data Structure Integrity: Consider an enum with variants like